dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The conversations may be over heterogenius or homogenius medium.
 A vCon MAY aggregated a group of vCon instances in the group array, using a Group Object for each vCon instance.

-* group: Group[] (optional, mutially exclusive with redacted and appended parameters)
+* group: "Group[]" (optional, mutially exclusive with redacted and appended parameters)

     The group array contains a [Group Object](#group-object) for each vCon.